Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 \section{Methodology}

 Based on extensive exploratory experiments in the previous section, we reveal empirical insights into type property, variable property, and the impact of compilation optimizations on variable behaviors.
-These findings established a solid empirical foundation for modeling the variable type recovery problem in binary code analysis.
+However, some existing type recovery methods exhibit contradictions with our empirical analysis results.
+For instance, nearly all prior works, such as DIRTY, TYGR, and StateFormer, do not support inter-procedural variable feature analysis, which directly contradicts our Finding 4.
+TYGR only supports predictions for stack-based variables but fails to handle register-based variables, opposing Finding 5.
+We argue that an ideal type recovery system should be fully grounded in empirical research when designing its methodology.
 Inspired by these insights, we develop an innovative technical approach ByteTR.
-We present the overview of ByteTR in Figure \ref{fig:overview.ByteTR}, which consists of two main components: (1) the novel BytePA (Beyond the Edge Program Analysis) algorithm, which constructs variable propagation graphs to capture fine-grained variable features through inter-procedure procedural analysis, and (2) the ByteTP (Beyond the Edge Type Prediction) framework that employs GGNN network to represent the semantics of variables and facilitate type recovery.
+We present the overview of ByteTR in Figure \ref{fig:overview.ByteTR}, which consists of two main components: (1) the novel BytePA (Beyond the Edge Program Analysis) algorithm, which constructs variable propagation graphs to capture fine-grained variable features through inter-procedure analysis, and (2) the ByteTP (Beyond the Edge Type Prediction) framework that employs GGNN to represent the semantics of variables and facilitate type recovery.

 We start by formulating the variable type recovery problem in binary code, followed by a step-by-step introduction to each component of ByteTR.